 Firmante Elevating Leg Tonic pre- and post-flight promotes circulation, which is essential after traveling that far.
 I love Vetivert balm in the morning for energy, and Shevanti balm for when I need to wind down before bed.
 Both are best applied to warm, damp skin post-bath.

 I find that my skin looks best in Tokyo when I keep my skincare routine as simple as possible (plus I like to indulge in facial treatments) so it’s best to not to overdo it.
 At night, I do the 4-2-4—no matter what—followed by a boost of Comfrey Solution to promote overnight repair and Transparence for hydration and rhythmicity.
 In the morning, I splash my face with cold water several times, then apply a few drops of Calendula Solution for a healthy dose of antioxidants and nutrition.
-Next, it’s Transparence for hydration, Complex de Fleur for boosting firmness, and Fleur Vibrante for anti-pollution protection.
+Next, it’s Vitale for hydration, Complex de Fleur for boosting firmness, and Fleur Vibrante for anti-pollution protection.
 Morning and night, I finish with Veloutée Lip and Eye treatment.

 SHOP JULIE'S TRAVEL COMPANIONS